Christ-Mind-Teachings/cmi-wom/_early/dth.md

 Each and every one has a role to play, a part that has been assigned.
-It has been with you since the moment your soul was birthed; and the hour and the day comes when each must turn within and finally *allow* that part to flower and be played through them.
-And in whatever way that you come to it, you will understand the words that I spoke, seemingly so long ago, when I was confronted with the finality of my drama, the finality of my own teaching — what some would the call Crucifixion (I’ve never desired to emphasize *that* part of it; that was just stepping-stones to the Resurrection.)
+It has been with you since the moment your soul was birthed; and the hour and the day comes when each must turn within and finally _allow_ that part to flower and be played through them.
+And in whatever way that you come to it, you will understand the words that I spoke, seemingly so long ago, when I was confronted with the finality of my drama, the finality of my own teaching — what some would the call the Crucifixion (I’ve never desired to emphasize _that_ part of it; that was just stepping-stones to the Resurrection.)
 And those words are simply this:
-Nevertheless, not my will, not the will of the separate fearful ego, but Thine be done — the will of the One Mind *that is but Love*.
+Nevertheless, not my will, not the will of the separate fearful ego, but Thine be done — the will of the One Mind _that is but Love_.
 And when Love guides the way, miracles sprout before you.
 And not one obstacle is left in front of you; it dissolves before you reach it.